 When borrowers defaulted, financial firms like Lehman Brothers went bankrupt.
 This caused a panic, since no one really knew how big the problem was.

 Operation Twist was a $400 billion program that was supposed to boost the housing market and economic growth.
 But did it?
 The Fed bought billions of mortgage-backed securities from banks.
 When these matured, the Fed bought more.
 That's good.
 But the second part of Operation Twist—the "twist"—was designed to keep long-term interest rates low.
 The Fed sold off the short-term Treasury bills it held, using the proceeds to buy long-term Treasury notes and bonds.

 Unfortunately, the Fed didn't address the real problem with housing: massive foreclosures in the pipeline.
 It can't create demand, and no one wants to buy a house if they know it won't increase in value.
 For that reason, the Fed's Operation Twist was like pushing a string, and it didn't help housing.

 Former Fed Chair Ben Bernanke said that the central bank's primary role is to control the public's expectation of inflation.
 This means that in a healthy economy, the Fed would rather have higher interest rates to stifle inflation.
 That makes the Fed's willingness to lower the fed funds rate so decisively all the more dramatic.
 Learn how inflation affects you and how the Fed manages it.

 Current Federal Reserve Interest Rates

-The 2008 recession caused the Fed to lower rates 0.25 percent.
+The 2008 recession caused the Fed to lower its benchmark rate to 0.25 percent.
 That’s effectively zero.
-They stayed there seven years until December 2015, when the Fed raised interest rates to 0.5 percent.
+It stayed there seven years until December 2015, when the Fed raised interest rates to 0.5 percent.
 The fed funds rate controls short-term interest rates.
-These include banks' prime rate, the Libor most adjustable-rate and interest-only loans, and credit card rates.
+These include banks' prime rate, the Libor, most adjustable-rate and interest-only loans, and credit card rates.